hbclaure/Co_Tetris/CustomizingGamePlay.md

 ### Customization

 You can modify the logic by changing parameters in `consts.js` or by adjusting decision algorithms within `blockLandedHandler` to accommodate different gameplay styles or research needs.

+## Customizing Distributer

+You can customize whether the distributer of blocks is presented as an AI agent or a human.
+This can be adjusted in the `socket.js` file.
+The `is_AI` variable can be adjusted as follows:
+- `var is_AI = 0` .
+This sets the distributer to be presented as an AI agent
+- `var is_AI = 1` .
+This sets the distributer to presented as a human

+If you want to adjust the images or insert your own custom images, this can be done by changing the following files:
+- `../images/AI_Distributer.png` for the AI distributer
+- `../images/MTurkWorker_Distributer.png` for the human distributer